DawievLill/CompEconFoundations/README.md

-# Foundations of Computational Economics (30 day challenge)
+# Foundations of Computational Economics

 This is a repository where I translate the code of Fedor Iskhakov's [Foundations of Computational Economics](https://fedor.iskh.me/compecon) from Python to Julia.
-The goal is to do this within 30 days.
+The goal is to do this **within 30 days**.
+This will be done in the month of September.
 I will try and journal my progress as far as possible.

 ## Day 1